0xJoeMama/progintro-hw0/cmdline/README.md

 ... spam ...
 ```

-deduplicates equal lines of file and then append the number of said duplicated lines in front of the result line.
+deduplicates equal lines of file and then appends the number of said duplicated lines in front of the result line.
-We need the numbers because we care about the number of people called the same name.
+That number in our case, is the number of people who were given the name of the line at birth.

 Finally:
 ```sh